Vitamin K

 If you take vitamin K supplements, don't take too much as this might be harmful.
 Taking 1mg or less of vitamin K supplements a day is unlikely to cause any harm.

-What are the symptoms of low vitamin K?
+What are the concerns of low vitamin K?

-The signs and symptoms associated with vitamin K deficiency may include:
+The signs and concerns associated with vitamin K deficiency may include:

 Does vitamin D need vitamin K?